-If you aren’t sure what eBay reselling is, it is where you purchase an item (usually from a charity shop, car boot sale or auction, although there are plenty of other places where you can source your items from) and resell it for a higher fee.
+If you aren’t sure what eBay reselling is, it is where you purchase an item – usually from a charity shop, car boot sale, auction etc.

-Here are 5 things we learned in our first month of eBay reselling.
+Here are the five things we learned from our first month reselling on eBay.

 You Need A eBay Business Account